 Excess minerals in the tap water can also cause discolored leaves.
 Use rainwater or distilled water when irrigating spider plants.

 A spider plant with yellow leaves may also be suffering a nutritional deficiency, but if you fertilize and change the soil annually, it is more likely a disease.
 Check to see if the container the plant is in drains freely.
 Setting the pot on a saucer and keeping the roots wet can cause mold issues and possible root rot.
-Water your plant when the top half inch feels dry to the touch.
+Water your plant when the top half-inch (1.25 cm.) feels dry to the touch.
 Avoid overwatering but don’t let the plant dry out.

 Spider plants have few disease issues other than rust and root rot, but root rot can be serious.
 When you see spider plant leaves turning yellow and are an enthusiastic waterer, remove the plant from its container, rinse the roots, cut away any soft or moldy parts and repot in sterile potting medium.